 In providing you with the services you have requested from us (including when you join IOSH as a Member), we will use your Identity Data, Contact Data, Financial Data, Transaction Data, Profile Data and Marketing and Communications Data to provide you with those services, including to process any payments received from you.
 We will also use this information to manage your Membership account, to keep adequate records of any past purchases, to deal with any enquiries or requests, as well as to contact you regarding the services you have asked for.
 We may send you important updates about any changes to the way in which our services work.
 Where you have purchased services from us, we may also ask you to complete a review or survey about your recent purchase or send you further information about similar services we think would be of interest to you.
 This is necessary to develop our range of products and services and grow our business.

-If we have obtained your express opt-in consent, we may send you, or permit selected third parties to send you, specific forms of marketing, for example regarding other services.
+If we have obtained your express opt-in consent, we may send you, or permit selected third parties to send you specific forms of marketing, for example regarding other services.
+IOSH may also share your data with IOSH Services Ltd (ISL).
 We shall make sure it is clear when you are able to give us permission to do this, for example, we have an online form and boxes that you need to tick if you wish to receive any such marketing materials.
 All our marketing emails have an active opt in or out option on them.
-To view or amend these you can contact our Customer Services Centre who will be able to help.
+To view or amend your Marketing Preferences, you can contact our Customer Services Centre who will be able to help.
 You have the right to withdraw your consent to receiving direct marketing at any time by contacting us.
 IOSH is committed to ensuring the easiest way for individuals to change their marketing preferences and development is underway for a new online service for you to amend these and all your personal information.

-www.iosh.co.uk, its subdomains and microsites belong to IOSH.
+co.uk, iosh.com and its sub-domains and microsites belong to IOSH.
 We may also use your information to protect our business and our website, and to help us monitor or improve the services that we offer.
 This includes troubleshooting, statistical and data analysis, testing, system maintenance, support, reporting and hosting of data.
 We also use your information to improve our website so that content is presented in the most effective manner for you and for your computer, and as part of our efforts to keep our site safe and secure.
-This is necessary for the running of our business, provision of administration and IT services, network security and prevention of fraud.
+This is necessary for the running of our business, provision of administration and IT (Information Technology) services, network security and prevention of fraud.
 We may also need to use your information in the context of a business reorganisation or group restructuring exercise.

 When will we share your personal data?